-Fig. 2.
-Position of the local center of the d-band with respect to the Fermi energy as a function of the number of Pd overlayers on Au(111) and on Au(100) for the surface and the subsurface layer.
+FIG. 2: Position of the local center of the d-band with respect to the Fermi energy as a function of the number of Pd overlayers on Au(111) and on Au(100) for the surface and the subsurface layer.
 The results for a pure Pd substrate with the lateral lattice constant of Au (a = 4.18 Å) and Pd (a = 3.96 Å) are labeled by Pd@Au and Pd, respectively.

-and Au(100) for the uppermost and the subsurface layer.
+In Fig. 2 the position of the d-band center is plotted as a function of the number of Pd overlayers on Au(111)and Au(100) for the uppermost and the subsurface layer.
 In general, the (111) and (100) surfaces show rather similar trends.
-Comparing the data for pure Pd and Pd@Au, it is obvious that expanding the Pd substrate to the Au lattice constant leads to an upshift of the local dband center at the surface, which is as expected.
+Comparing the data for pure Pd and Pd@Au, it is obvious that expanding the Pd substrate to the Au lattice constant leads to an upshift of the local d-band center at the surface, which is as expected.
 Interestingly enough, on Pd(100) the d-band center of the subsurface layer shifts down in energy upon lattice expansion.
 This is a consequence of the relaxation along the surface normal.
 Upon lateral expansion, the interlayer spacing decreases, and consequently, the coupling between the layers becomes stronger.
 For the more open (100) surface this effect even overcompensates the weaker intra-layer coupling.
 However, in addition to these geometric effects, the electronic interaction of Pd with the underlying Au substrate leads to a further upshift of the Pd d-band.
 In the following, we will first address the effects induced by pure lattice strain, then focus on the substrate interaction and finally discuss coverage effects.

-4.2.
-Lattice strain effects
+B. Lattice strain effects

 Since CO and hydrogen show the same trends in the adsorption energies, we will mainly concentrate on hydrogen adsorption in our analysis of the electronic factors determining the reactivity in the following.
-The interaction of hydrogen with Pd is well-studied, in particular under vacuum conditions [50-54].
-For the unstrained pure Pd surfaces, our results are in agreement with previous calculations, both with respect to hydrogen adsorption [55-57] as well as to CO adsorption [58,59].
-DFT calculations have found a surface reactivity increasing with lattice expansion, as far as O and CO adsorption energies and the CO dissociation barrier on Ru(0001) are concerned [20], in agreement with the experiment [18,19].
+The interaction of hydrogen with Pd is well-studied, in particular under vacuum conditions [44-47].
+For the unstrained pure Pd surfaces, our results are in agreement with previous calculations, both with respect to hydrogen adsorption [48-50] as well as to CO adsorption [51, 52].
+DFT calculations have found a surface reactivity increasing with lattice expansion, as far as O and CO adsorption energies and the CO dissociation barrier on Ru(0001) are concerned [15], in agreement with the experiment [13, 14].
 In our calculations, on the other hand, we do not obtain a unique trend of the adsorption energies as a function of the lattice expansion.
 While the binding energies at the threefold hollow and the bridge position on the Pd(111) surface increase with lattice expansion, they decrease at the top position of both the (100) and (111) surface and at the fourfold hollow position of Pd(100).
-This non-uniform behavior is at variance with the statements of the d-band model, which would predict an increase in the adsorption energies at all sites due to the d-band center upshift upon lattice expansion.
+This nonuniform behavior is at variance with the statements of the d-band model, which would predict an increase in the adsorption energies at all sites due to the d-band center upshift upon lattice expansion.